GOP senators applaud Trump's SCOTUS pick as Democrats push back

 Some red state Democrats who declined the White House's invitation expressed similar sentiments.

-“While I appreciate the invitation from the White House to attend this evening’s announcement, I declined so that I can meet first with the nominee in a setting where we can discuss his or her experience and perspectives.
-In the coming days, I will be reviewing the record and qualifications of the president’s nominee,” Sen. Joe Donnelly, D-Ind., said in a statement.
+Sen. Joe Donnelly, D-Ind., said in a statement that he declined "so that I can meet first with the nominee in a setting where we can discuss his or her experience and perspectives."

 Donnelly was among three Democrats who voted with Republicans in April 2017 to confirm Neil Gorsuch as Trump’s first Supreme Court justice nominee in a 54-45 vote.
 The other two Democrats who defected were Sens.
-Heidi Heitkamp, D-N.D., and Joe Manchin, D-W.Va., who both face tough re-election races in November’s midterm elections.
-Both Heitkamp and Manchin were also invited Monday but they declined, and so did Sen. Doug Jones, D-Ala., who was sworn into the Senate in January.
+Heidi Heitkamp of North Dakota and Joe Manchin of West Virginia, who both face tough re-election races in November’s midterm elections.
+Heitkamp and Manchin were also invited Monday but declined, as did Sen. Doug Jones, D-Ala., who was sworn into the Senate in January.

-McConnell has said that Congress will vote this fall on the nominee’s confirmation, but no hearing by the Senate Judiciary Committee has yet been scheduled.
+McConnell has said that Congress will vote this fall on the nominee’s confirmation, but no hearing by the Senate Judiciary Committee has been scheduled yet.
 Confirming Kavanaugh will require the Judiciary Committee to report his nomination out favorably and 51 votes of approval in the full Senate.
-Because Sen. John McCain, R-Ariz., is expected not to vote due to his absence as he battles brain cancer, Republicans can’t afford to lose a single vote, though Vice President Mike Pence could break a tie.
+Because Sen. John McCain, R-Ariz., is expected not to vote as he battles brain cancer, Republicans can’t afford to lose a single vote, though Vice President Mike Pence could break a tie.

 Kavanaugh said Monday night that he plans to begin meeting with senators on Tuesday, and said he will convey his view that he believes in an “independent judiciary,” which he described as “the crown jewel of our constitutional republic.”
 He said he will keep an “open mind in every case.”